jordanvidrine/InGen/README.md

 _**More Documentation to come soon**_

+I will explain how to use `.md` files created in `content/posts` in tandem with Mustache templating to render a blog page.

 #### TODOS
 - **Implement pagination on blog/index.html**
 - (DONE!)
 Implement build to save MD post files to their respective location inside of site